Lupron is a drug doctors prescribe to treat prostate cancer. It works by reducing testosterone levels in the body, slowing cancer growth.

 Lupron is a type of hormone therapy for prostate cancer.
 It works by lowering the amount of testosterone in a person’s body, which helps slow the growth of cancer cells.

 Doctors often prescribe hormone therapies in combination with radiation therapy or following surgery.
 They administer Lupron by injecting it under a person’s skin, which they will do between once a month and once every 6 months.

-Because Lupron lowers testosterone levels, it can cause a range of side effects.
+Lupron lowers testosterone levels, so it can cause a range of side effects.
 Anyone experiencing severe or concerning symptoms may wish to discuss these with their doctor.